everops-mat/dockerbucket/README.md

    * Yes, I use Ubuntu from time to time.
  * [fossil](fossil.md)
    * I use fossil quite a bit.
 Nice to have an easy way to run it.
 I would recommend use the Dockerfile provide by fossil.
 I have this one here to highlight the usage of the scratch docker image.
+   * This also includes a fossilserver docker file that can be used to run a repolist server to make all the fossil repositories in a directory available.
  * [opensuse](opensuse.md)
    * OpenSuse is my favorite development Linux distrobution.
  * [alpine](alpine.md)